 So many times players hit bad shots after making a great swing...the problem is their setup position.
 They then try to make changes in their swing, when there is actually nothing wrong with it.
 Tinkering with their swing leads to even bigger problems.
 Everything could have been avoided by following a simple setup routine to ensure a great setup position.
 To be truly effective you must follow this routine for every shot...both during practice and playing.

 Always put your club down first aiming at your target.
+I can't stress enough how important it is to do this action first.
+Changing this action alone can help boost your shot consistency.
 This is a critical step in a good setup.
 Aiming your club first ensures that you are aiming your club at your target.
-Please see the Back to Basics Alignment Lesson for more details.

 - Your ball should line up between your toes.

-- Start by moving your left foot so that the inside of your left foot lines up with your left armpit.
+- Start by moving your target side foot so that the inside of your target side foot lines up with your target side armpit.

-- The most consistent way to do this is to move your left foot a few inches to the left every time.
-Then move your right foot depending on which club you are using.
+- The most consistent way to do this is to move your target side foot a few inches towards the target every time.
+Then move your back foot depending on which club you are using.

-- After spreading your feet, make sure to keep your club behind the ball.
+- When spreading your feet apart, keep your club behind the ball.